Duet3D/wiki-content/User_manual/Machine_configuration/DSF_RPi.md

    ```

 ## Switch to stable packages

+> Users of the latest DuetPi Bookworm image using v3.5 or newer can run `M997 S2 F"stable"` followed by `M997 S2` instead of the following. {.is-info}

 In a similar process to the above, this assumes that the stable packages are a later version than the currently installed unstable packages.